ybrid/api-sdk-java/README.md

 ```

 ## Getting started
-As this package provides low level access only only the Alias and Session classes are used directly by an application.
+As this package provides low level access applications only use the Alias and Session classes directly.
 Every other access is normally done using the Player package.

 A simple example of using the Alias and Session classes as often seen in applications is shown below: